 Plus: Find Out If You’re the Type of Investor Who Should Hire an Investment Manager

-A plan is created, based on your short and long term financial and lifestyle goals.
+A plan is created, based on the short and long term financial and lifestyle goals of the investor.
 That plan will include recommendations for how and where your portfolio should be invested.

-The investment manager then does the actual work of placing your money in various investments, and then working with it over time to produce growth and fulfill the purpose of the plan.
+Investment managers then do the actual work of placing your money in various investments such as mutual funds, stocks, and money markets, and then working with it over time to produce growth and fulfill the purpose of the plan.

 A typical investment manager is also a financial advisor or wealth manager, at some level.
 But not all financial advisors are investment managers.

-Which arrangement is best for you?
+Which type of investment management professionals are best for you?
 After reading this, hopefully you will be armed with enough information to decide your next move as you seek to achieve lifelong financial serenity.

 Table of Contents